 Matson Consulting is a client driven business, where Mr. Matson’s desire to help people understand the process of creating or expanding their business comes to life in the documents the firm produces.
 He founded his company with the belief that when one door closes, another opens.
 Mr. Matson offers alternatives to negative responses, and provides valuable, independent, and objective feedback and guidance every step of the way.

-Mr. Matson has a long history creating feasibility studies for business owners, government agencies, cooperatives, and other interested entities.
+Mr. Matson has a long history of creating feasibility studies for business owners, government agencies, cooperatives, and other interested entities.
 In 2000 he created “Cooperative Feasibility Study Guide” which was published by the United States Department of Agriculture in October of the same year.
 After this publication, he started Matson Consulting and authored a feasibility study as his first document with the firm.
-Since then, he has worked with a countless number of clients to produce feasibility studies, and although each one study differs for each client, Mr. Matson has maintained his original methodology that has proven its worth over the years.
+Since then, he has worked with a countless number of clients to produce feasibility studies, and although each study differs for each client, Mr. Matson has maintained his original methodology that has proven its worth over the years.

 Mr. Matson has gained extensive experience in almost all facets of the grant process, including the creation and reviewing of grant applications.
 Most of Mr. Matson’s experience with grants stems from his time administering Federal grant programs.
 Mr. Matson is an experienced grant expert having been trained in Federal grants administration, and has authored program grant manuals for U.S. and international grant programs.
 He has shared this knowledge through workshops, enlightening producers and grant writers on techniques for successful grants.
+An example of Mr. Matson’s helpful workshops is displayed by the following Lakelands Connector news article titled, “United Ministries leaders attend fundraising workshop.”

 Mr. Matson has obtained over 25 years of professional experience, half of which involved running his own consulting firm.
 Previous positions include working in and out of the United States with various organizations.
 His experience has been gathered from around the world including Uruguay, Peru, Argentina, Spain, and Japan.